-Because Adviser historically has had different fees from time to time, existing clients may be subject to different fee rates including lower rates.
-Additionally, Adviser reserves the right to negotiate or waive advisory fees.
-Accordingly, fees may vary due to a variety of factors including account inception date, account size and the level of services provided.
+Adviser historically has had different fee rates, and therefore existing clients may be subject to different fee rates including lower rates.
+Upon request, Adviser may negotiate or waive advisory fees due to a variety of factors including: account inception date, account value, aggregate value of client-related portfolio accounts, and the level of services provided.